Law, Public Safety, Corrections & Security

 + Competitive base salary

-+ Tuition reimbursement benefits
++ Tuition reimbursement to support continued education

 **Rain for Rent does not accept 3rd party applicants**